SEKKOUR-yasmine/Hiring-AI-engineer/README.md

 pick another task, and hurry up !

+#### I dont arrive to push my code !
+here is an issue with details on how to push [#21](https://github.com/BIGmama-technology/Hiring-AI-engineer/issues/21)

 #### what if I have a question ?

 open an issue and we will answer it as soon as possible !